mikepan/GameEngineBook/text/04-Animation.md

 The second part is organized as a tutorial.
 I worked with artist Moraes Júnior to expose his animation workflow.
 In this part, we will revisit the game engine animation features and learn how an artist integrates them into a production environment.
 For this part, it's especially important that you follow along with the steps in the book files.

-\*\*\* Begin Note

-Keyframing a Keyframe
+>**Keyframing a Keyframe**
+>

-_Keyframe_ is used both as a verb and a noun in this chapter.
+>_Keyframe_ is used both as a verb and a noun in this chapter.
 The latter (noun) refers to the animation frames that you will manually create.
 The first (verb) is the action of creating those frames (through the "I" key shortcut or the Auto Recording system).

-\*\*\* End Note

 In order to use the animation system properly, it will help if you know how to produce astonishing animations.
 For that there is a lot of good literature available, whether it is Blender specific or not.
 This book will not teach you how to do nice animations.
 Nonetheless, we want you, the artist, to understand how to animate for the game engine.

-\*\*\* Begin Note

-Before You Start
+>**Before You Start**
+>

-If this is your first time working with animation in Blender, make sure that you haven't skipped the first chapter.
+>If this is your first time working with animation in Blender, make sure that you haven't skipped the first chapter.
 The game engine uses the animations created in Blender with Keyframes, F-Curves, interpolations, and so on.
 To learn how to master animation, you will have a better time consulting a Blender-specific book.
 Nevertheless, it doesn't hurt to refresh your mind regarding basic concepts and interface navigation topics covered in Chapter 1.

-\*\*\* End Note

 ## Every Pot Has a Cover <a id="Every Pot Has a Cover"></a>